Presumed Innocent (film): Cast

-Presumed Innocent is a "preunion" for the television series The West Wing.
-John Spencer, Bradley Whitford and Jesse Bradford would go on to star together in that series.

 Production

 Development

 Scott Turow's 1987 novel Presumed Innocent had first attracted film producers a year before it was published.
 The film rights were the subject of a bidding war among a host of established studios and producers.
 David Brown and Richard D. Zanuck made the first bid of $75,000.
 Don Simpson and Jerry Bruckheimer initially offered $300,000, financed by Paramount Pictures, but backed down when bids climbed to $750,000.
 Peter Guber and Jon Peters, and Sydney Pollack and Mark Rosenberg of Mirage Enterprises made $1 million bids of their own money.
 Metro-Goldwyn-Mayer and Irwin Winkler also made bids, while Universal Pictures passed on the project.
 After Pollack and Rosenberg acquired the rights in December 1986, United Artists negotiated with the producers to finance and distribute the film.
 In May 1987, Pollack hired Frank Pierson to write the script.
 Shortly after, United Artists backed out as a distributor.
 Roger Birnbaum, head of worldwide production for United Artists, claimed that the studio found the project "just too expensive".
 In July 1988, the project moved to Warner Bros.

 Pollack and Rosenberg sent the script to Alan J. Pakula, who felt that it needed improvement and spent a year rewriting it with Pierson.
 Regarding the screenwriting process, Turow said, "There were three large narrative problems to solve.
 Point of view; getting around the first person narrative; time sequence; it's all flashback and Hollywood doesn't like that; and then just an awful lot of plot."
 Pierson originally envisioned the film adaptation as being "a movie full of sex and blood".
 Pakula felt that the concept of justice was more central to the story.
 He also wanted to present the film in a visual style that echoed the novel's narrative.
 In making various changes from the novel, Pakula and Pierson added new dialogue and rewrote the ending.
 Pakula signed on to direct the film in January 1989.